This post was updated 12/16/2020 to reflect the updates Gmail has made to the inbox settings

 Now it’s time to figure out what 4 sections you want to see in your inbox.
 You can choose to see any label you’ve set as well as unread emails, read emails, and so much more.
 Currently I have my sections set to…

-How to setup multiple inboxes in your gmail inbox
+How to setup a “priority inbox” in your gmail inbox

 A little known secret is the Gmail labs

-Click the gear in the top and select “settings”
+- Click the gear in the top right corner

 Stay tuned for part 2 of this mini inbox series where I’ll share the exact steps I do to get to (almost) inbox zero.
 P.S. it includes filters and Boomerang!